amdjedbens/CTF-Writeups/picoCTF 2022/crypto/NSA.md

 by reading the paper and doing some research, the solution is pretty clear:

 ## 1.Find the primes:
-since p and q are smooth numbers we can use pollard rho to get one of them (I used the primefac library for this purpose):
+since p and q are smooth numbers we can use pollard p-1 to get one of them (I used the primefac library for this purpose):

 ```from Crypto.Util.number import *
 import gmpy2